I just got Click-baited... By Glowforge...

 If you read this far, thanks!
 I know this is a little more of a negative post than usual here, but I felt more clickbaited than usual and wanted to vent a little.

 I do love my Glowforge, I have no regrets about purchasing it.
-If you're curious about a Glowforge, feel free to ask questions, and if you already know you want one, this link will save you up to $500 on your purchase (https://glowforge.us/r/QofYAh), just don't go blow that savings on the premium subscription OK?
+If you're curious about a Glowforge, feel free to ask questions, and if you already know you want one, Link removed - This link will save you up to $500 on your purchase (https://glowforge.us/r/QofYAh), just don't go blow that savings on the premium subscription OK?
 Lol 🤣

 Alright, lets sum it up: